Part of Margaret Tait 100

 Screenings include National Film Theatre (London), Berlin Film Festival, Centre for Contemporary Art (Warsaw), Arsenal Kino (Berlin), Pacific Film Archives (San Francisco), Knokke le Zoute, Delhi and Riga.
 Tait was accorded a retrospective at the 1970 Edinburgh Film Festival and has been the subject of profiles on BBC and Channel Four.
 The feature-length Blue Black Permanent (1992) opened the Edinburgh International Film Festival.
 Her final film Garden Pieces was completed in 1998.

-A year-long centenary celebration of the work of Scotland’s pioneering filmmaker and poet Margaret Tait, Nov 2018 – Nov 2019.
+Margaret Tait 100 was a year-long centenary celebration of the work of Scotland’s pioneering filmmaker and poet Margaret Tait that ran from November 2018 to November 2019.